 - Workbench.
 You need something flat that is not going to move, with some way to secure wood as you’re working on it.
 There are many ways to do this, but a big challenge in the beginning is how to do it without breaking the bank.

 I can’t emphasize enough how important it is to learn how to sharpen your edge tools.
 This is the biggest barrier of entry to hand tool work.
-With the exception of high-end products, hand tools will not work correctly when new (not to mention what horrors lurk with vintage tools; see below), and you must maintain the edges on your tools even if they are sharp when new.
+With the exception of high-end products, hand tools will not work correctly when new (not to mention what horrors lurk with vintage tools), and you must maintain the edges on your tools even if they are sharp when new.

 Then there’s the subject of saw sharpening.
 It’s not difficult, but it requires patience.
 When starting out, you can get away without learning how to sharpen saws; higher-end saws come ready-to-use and they will remain sharp for a while.
 But sooner or later (especially if you want to use larger handsaws and panel saws), you’ll either need to learn how to do it or find someone who does.